DATA ON DANCE ORGANIZATIONS, GROUPS & PROJECTS

 NOTABLE IMPACTS BY BUDGET SIZE, LOCATION & ROLE

-Generally, the bigger the budget, the larger the projected financial loss.
-While the smallest organizations, groups and projects (with budgets less than or equal to $25K) project an average loss in earned revenue of $7,409, the largest groups project average loss of $721,780.
-However, smaller organizations are likely to sustain more significant financial impacts, as these losses represent 74% (avg) of these groups’ total operating budgets.
+Generally, the bigger the budget, the larger the projected earned revenue loss.
+While the smallest organizations, groups and projects (with budgets less than or equal to $25K) report an average loss in earned revenue of $7,946, the largest groups project average loss of over $501K.
+However, smaller organizations are likely to sustain more significant financial impacts, as these losses represent more than half of these groups’ total operating budgets.

 Facility operators are projecting the highest average earned revenue loss ($107,552 avg vs $63,551 total avg.)
 Dance companies are projecting average earned revenue losses higher than other types of groups, including dance presenters, educators, service organizations and other entities.